Skip to main content

 Metadata may be provided as context to the agent automatically in the future, but for now it's a convenience that helps organize threads in the Playground.

-You can continue a thread from an action in order to send more messages.
-Any agent can continue a thread created by any other agent.
+You can generate a message in a thread via the agent functions: agent.generateText, agent.generateObject, agent.streamText, and agent.streamObject.
+Any agent can generate a message in a thread created by any other agent.

 export const generateReplyToPrompt = action({